Dataman-Cloud/swan/ROADMAP.md

   * more features added to API Gateway, like more protocols supposed to be supported.
+  * service discovery easily connect to Nginx or HAProxy
   * quota management & preemptive tasks.
   * more metrics reflect runtime evnronment of `Swan` itself.